 MWN: How do you respond to fans asking about specific shows?
 (Example: That Blight>Drums at the Fillmore in 05)

 SO: A lot has to do with the venue, what we really remember is the venues, what we forget is the towns and hotels and everything in between.
-The venues and the performance is what all of us live for every day, that’s why all of us are out here.
+The venues and the performance are what all of us live for every day, that’s why all of us are out here.
 I have lost lots of pillows in 30 years but what I really remember is the venues, sound checking, rehearsing and playing.

-SO: Back in the old days we did, now since everyone is living in separate places its kind harder for us to get together.
+SO: Back in the old days we did, now since everyone is living in separate places it’s kind harder for us to get together.
 We have always nonverbally expressed when we are on the road we are on the road and when we have time off we actually have time off away from each other.

-In the early years we traveled together, we lived together, we ate together, its ok to grow up and expand a lot of us have families, it’s just a natural happening.
+In the early years, we traveled together, we lived together, we ate together, it’s ok to grow up and expand a lot of us have families, it’s just a natural happening.

 Like a fine wine, these guys seem to be getter better with age!
-I for one look forward to seeing Widespread Panic again this summer after a 5 year hiatus (on my part).
+I for one look forward to seeing Widespread Panic again this summer after a 5-year hiatus (on my part).